Student Consumer Information

 For additional information, please visit Columbia College's Bookstore

 page.
-Columbia College Bookstore is the textbook vendor for students of Day Campus, Evening Campus, and Graduate Studies at the main campus in Columbia, MO.
-MBS Direct is the textbook vendor for students taking undergraduate and graduate courses through the Online Campus and for the Nationwide locations.
+The Columbia College Bookstore is the textbook vendor for students of Day Campus, Evening Campus, and Graduate Studies at the main campus in Columbia, MO.
+MBS Direct is the textbook vendor for students taking undergraduate and graduate courses through Online Education and for the Nationwide locations.
 On the main campus bookstore page, be sure to read information regarding renting textbooks and textbook buyback programs.

 Transfer of Credits